-How do I make an appointment?
+How do I make a dermatology appointment for my pet?

-Can I schedule my horse for a dermatology appointment?
+How do I schedule my horse for a dermatology appointment?

-Is the UF Veterinary Hospital cheaper than other veterinarians?
+Is the UF Veterinary Hospital expensive?

-We are not generally cheaper than other specialty veterinarians.
 Our prices are generally equivalent to those of other veterinarians in the Gainesville area.
 We do offer a high level of expertise with experienced board-certified veterinarians specializing in veterinary dermatology, along with specialized veterinary technicians to uphold and maintain a high level of care.
 We also work very closely with experts in several areas of the hospital to make sure your pet is being diagnosed and treated with leading technology and techniques.

 How do I get a refill on a prescription?

 How do I get a refill on an allergy vaccine?